reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 ## Descriptions
 - An equalizer ported from Sony Xperia 10 (I4113).
 - Post process type FX.
-- FX is only applied with Music apps that has external EQ option such as [Sony Music](https://github.com/reiryuki/Xperia-Libraries-Magisk-Module), Youtube Music, and Spotify.
+- FX can only be applied with Music apps that has external EQ option such as [Sony Music](https://github.com/reiryuki/Xperia-Libraries-Magisk-Module), Youtube Music, and Spotify.
 Not working with SoundCloud or Youtube app.
 - Doesn't support ACDB module because using effect proxy.
 - This FX will deactivates other non post process type FX while turned on.
 - Will take about 3 minutes after device boot until the FX is started.